 The TRTH program begins with an intensive week-long course held in the spring.
 Mornings are dedicated to didactic and interactive sessions which further participants' understanding of translational research methodology and career development.
 Afternoons are devoted to small group sessions in which participants meet with their TRTH mentors, peers, and faculty to refine their individual research proposals.
 Informal presentations by leaders in hematology, designed to illustrate the variety of pathways to a successful career in hematology research, take place in the evenings.

-This program is made possible through the generous support of unrestricted grants from:
+This program is made possible through the generous support of unrestricted grants from our sponsors.

 How to apply for TRTH